Sponsorship Package Essentials

 Virtually everyone I speak to about sponsorship thinks of the sponsorship package as the most important part of the sponsorship process.
 I don’t know how this belief came to be but I do know this- nothing could be further from the truth!
 In fact I would go so far as to say that the sponsorship package is the least important part of the sponsorship transaction.

 How can I claim such sacrilege to be true?
 After all, everyone uses the shotgun approach to sponsorship, right?
 “Once they hear about the great work we are doing and see all of the great branding options, how can they say no”…right?
 Wrong.
-Check out my latest installment in my five part sponsorship series!

 The Death of the “Gold, Silver and Bronze” Sponsorship Package

 The old-school approach of creating one package with 3 levels is exactly that, old-school.
 If you are not building custom sponsorship packages for every sponsor, you are leaving money on the table.
 Hoping that your sponsors will read a 10 page sponsorship package and send you a cheque will not work.
 You absolutely need to be co-creating your sponsorship packages with your prospects before you submit a final proposal.